PrecisionNutrition/capacitor-device-model/README.md

 Pushing a tag will trigger an `npm publish` via Github Actions.

+Note that you can also create a Release on Github to do tagging.
+This is handy when tagging release candidates because you can mark the release as "Pre-release Software".

 You can also just `npm publish` if Github Actions is not cooporating.

 Finally update the Spec in our CocoaPodsSpecs repo as described below.